nspyre-org/nspyre/docs/contributing.rst

 .. figure:: images/Bootcamp-Fork.png
    :align: right
-   :scale: 60%

 First you need to fork the repository of interest.
 To do so, click the Fork button in the header of the repository.

   .. tip::

-     As this is a github specific step and not a git step, it can’t be completed with the git command line tool.
-However, the **hub command line tool** provides useful extensions: https://hub.github.com).
+     As this is a github specific step and not a git step, it can’t be completed with the `git <https://git-scm.com>`_ command line tool.
+However, the `hub <https://hub.github.com>`_ command line tool provides useful extensions.

 When it’s finished, you’ll be taken to your copy of the NSpyre repository, which will be located at ``https://github.com/[your-username]/nspyre``.
 The rest can now be completed using the console: